GordonQuach/Engineering-Programming-Projects/README.md

 * Battleship (Battleship.py)

 Another project I tried to tackle during my break was to try out a popular coding project: Battleship!
 This was done with help of Codeacademy's Python course since I was also practicing other minor pythong/programming skills.
 Though the game is finished, I see it at it's premature stage.
 Updates that I would like to contribute to this project are user inputs of the dimensions of the board and/or amount of ships.
 Also, I wish to use this project to learn and implement machine learning/AI.

+* Bioinformatics Practice (Bio.py)

+As the title suggests, I have written a program in Python to analyze the count of genetic material in a DNA strand.
+The user would enter a text file into the program containing such data and my program should do the rest.
+This simple project has helped me practice basic data analysis as well a fun way to learn how to use the terminal on my Macbook.
+It also helped introduce me into the field of bioinformatics.
+An update I would like to see in this program is a way for it to output the count of genetic material into a word/text file for the user to use in a presentation and/or report.